ChessDev-Hub/chess_archive_parser/README.md

 # Chess Archive Parser

-A terminal based Python tool to download Chess.com monthly PGN archives for a prompted username.Extracts their opponent usernames, and analyze public account data of all unique opponents of that player.
+A terminal based Python tool to download Chess.com monthly PGN archives for a prompted username.
+Extracts their opponent usernames, and analyzes public account data of all unique opponents of that player.
 Designed to detect and categorize closed accounts (including self-closed, fair play violations closures and abuse closures).
 Output CSV files can be used to create spreadsheets or SQL database tables.

 ---